 - freeze without delay the funds and other financial assets or economic resources [assets freeze],

 - prevent the entry into or transit through their territories [travel ban], and

 - prevent the direct or indirect supply, sale and transfer from their territories or by their nationals outside their territories, or using their flag vessels or aircraft, of arms and related materiel of all types, spare parts, and technical advice, assistance, or training related to military activities, to designated individuals and entities [arms embargo].

-The current Chair of the Committee, for the period ending 31 December 2013, is His Excellency Mr. Gary Quinlan (Australia).
-The two Vice-Chairs for 2013 are Guatemala and the Russian Federation.
+The current Chair of the Committee, for the period ending 31 December 2014, is His Excellency Mr. Gary Quinlan (Australia).
+The two Vice-Chairs for 2014 are Chile and the Russian Federation.
 The Committee is supported by the Analytical Support and Sanctions Monitoring Team whose reports can be found here.
-The Team can be contacted by email at: email@example.com.
+The Team can be contacted by email at: firstname.lastname@example.org.

 As indicated in paragraph 8 of resolution 2082 (2012), the provisions for exemptions to the assets freeze are set out in paragraphs 1 and 2 of resolution 1452 (2002), as amended by resolution 1735 (2006).

 Provisions for exemptions to the travel ban are described in paragraphs 1(b), 9, 10 and 11 of resolution 2082 (2012).